 A few fellowships and scholarships are available for graduate students from professional organizations, the College of Human Sciences, and the University.
-Within the department, there is the Malone Zallen Graduate Research Award.
+Within the department, graduate students can apply to two competitive graduate research fellowships: Malone Zallen Graduate Research Award and the NTRI Graduate Research Award.
 The objective of this award is to encourage innovative research, enhance critical thinking, and develop grant writing skills.
-For more information and guidelines, see http://www.humsci.auburn.edu/nufs/nufs-malone.php